 How did Valeria Lukyanova decide on such an extreme transformation?
 How much did it cost her — and how does the real-life Barbie explain her mystical beliefs?
 Let's find out.

 Who Is Valeria Lukyanova?

-Born Valeria Valeryevna Lukyanova on Aug.
-23, 1985, she initially seemed far from becoming a real-life Barbie.
-From Tiraspol, Moldova, as an adolescent Lukyanova opted for a goth look that matched the gloomy realities of her city — a Soviet remnant and Europe's poorest country.
+Born Valeria Valeryevna Lukyanova on August 23, 1985, she initially seemed far from becoming a real-life Barbie.
+From Tiraspol in Moldova, as an adolescent Lukyanova opted for a goth look that matched the gloomy realities of her city — a Soviet remnant and Europe's poorest country.